-Medical Complications from Cocaine Use
+Medical Complication from Use

 There are enormous medical complications associated with cocaine use.
 Some of the most frequent complications are cardiovascular effects, including disturbances in heart rhythm and heart attacks; such respiratory effects as chest pain and respiratory failure; neurological effects, including strokes, seizures, and headaches; and gastrointestinal complications, including abdominal pain and nausea.

 Cocaine use has been linked to many types of heart disease.
 Cocaine has been found to trigger chaotic heart rhythms, called ventricular fibrillation; accelerate heartbeat and breathing, and increase blood pressure and body temperature.
 Physical symptoms may include chest pain, nausea, blurred vision, fever, muscle spasms, convulsions, and coma.

 Cocaine Route of Administration

 Different routes of cocaine administration can produce different adverse effects.
 Regularly snorting cocaine, for example, can lead to loss of sense of smell, nosebleeds, problems with swallowing, hoarseness, and an overall irritation of the nasal septum, which can lead to a chronically inflamed, runny nose.
 Ingested cocaine can cause severe bowel gangrene, due to reduced blood flow.

 And, persons who inject cocaine have puncture marks and “tracks,” most commonly in their forearms.
 These users may also experience an allergic reaction, either to the drug or to some additive in street cocaine, which can result, in severe cases, in death.
 Because cocaine has a tendency to decrease food intake, many chronic cocaine users lose their appetites and can experience significant weight loss and undernourishment.